 By its very design, landscape fabric is intended to last for a long time.
 It is made from non-degradable, synthetic fibers.
 So it works best when paired with mulches that will hold up just as well.
 Rubber mulches*, river rock or other stones.
 These materials won't decompose and turn into soil.
 But they WILL start to sink down into the dirt of your bed.

-It is certainly not my personal approach to landscaping, but when used in this way, landscape fabric makes sense.
+It's not my personal approach to landscaping, but when used in this way, landscape fabric makes sense.
 It serves the same role as sheets of plastic would.
 But fabric at least has the added advantage of water permeability.
-Some of the rain falling onto your bed will be able penetrate and sink down into the ground.
+Some of the rain falling onto your bed will penetrate and sink down into the ground.
 In contrast, a plastic barrier results in complete run off of precipitation.

 DISADVANTAGES OF LANDSCAPE FABRIC: